davidwyly/rxn/README.md

 - [ ] Mailer
 - [ ] Scheduler
 - [ ] Optional, modular plug-ins for loose coupling and greater flexibility

+## License

+Rxn is released under the permissive and free [MIT](http://flightphp.com/license) license.

 ## Hierarchical Namespacing and Autoloading